Welcome!

 - ½ teaspoons Black Pepper (upped to 1 tsp, cause didn’t have white & didn’t use cayenne)

+Combine the spices in a small bowl.
+Remove giblets from the chicken if they’re in there.
 “De-hair” the chicken.
 (To do this, I normally will use a lighter to burn off the hairs.
 It may not be completely necessary, but it’s what I do.)

 Rinse the chicken and pat dry.